 10.5 Services to enable assessment of integrity

-The ELNO must make available to its Subscribers services which assist Subscribers to assess each Conveyancing Transaction’s integrity including, but not limited to, Land Title Reference Verification, Registry Information Supply, Lodgment Verification, Title Activity Check and a facility to enable the determination of the applicable Lodgment Fees for each electronic Registry Instrument or other electronic Document in a Conveyancing Transaction.
+10.5.1 The ELN must make available services which assist Subscribers to assess each Conveyancing Transaction’s integrity including, but not limited to, Land Title Reference Verification, Registry Information Supply, Lodgment Verification, Title Activity Check and a facility to enable the determination of the applicable Lodgment Fees for each electronic Registry Instrument or other electronic Document in the circumstances specified in Operating Requirement 10.5.2.

+10.5.2 The ELNO must make available the services specified in Operating Requirement 10.5.1, where the Electronic Workspace is:

+(a) not an Interoperable Electronic Workspace, to its Subscribers;

+(b) an Interoperable Electronic Workspace and the ELNO is the Responsible ELNO, to its Subscribers and to Participating ELNOs in the Interoperable Electronic Workspace; and

+(c) an Interoperable Electronic Workspace and the ELNO is a Participating ELNO, to its Subscribers through the Responsible ELNO.

 10.6 Ability to unsign Digitally Signed Documents